 Carefully plan any travel in the southern regions of Tunisia and along the Libyan and Algerian borders, as regional tensions increase the risk of terrorism or exposure to other disturbances.

 Remain vigilant because of the risk of crime, political demonstrations and road blocks in these regions, which have led to confrontations.

 While the borders with Algeria and Libya are open, they may close on short notice.
-Consult with local authorities for the latest security information.
+Consult local authorities for the latest security information.
 We strongly encourage you to register through the Registration of Canadians Abroad service, monitor local news reports, stay well informed and consult the Travel Advice for these two countries prior to departure.

 Driving can be dangerous, particularly after dark.
 Traffic signs and signals are routinely ignored.
 Be especially cautious as cars rarely stop at pedestrian crosswalks or stoplights.
 Motorists sometimes drive on the wrong side of the road and ignore priority lanes.
 Bicycles, mopeds and motorcycles often operate without sufficient lights and reflectors, and regularly dart in and out of traffic.
 Pedestrians compound the problem by dodging traffic and ignoring vehicles.
 Police officers frequently stop cars for inspection, especially rental cars.

 Taxis are available but may be scarce in major cities at peak hours.

 Rail service is generally safe, fast and efficient.

 See Transportation Safety in order to verify if national airlines meet safety standards.